Share this publication

-Aalst Carnival Parade is a huge spectacle and the highlight of Aalst Carnival that culminates in a years’ worth of hard work and attracts around 150,000 spectators.
-The parade features over 200+ floats and around 300 official and un-official carnival groups that represent various themes along with loads of caricature puppet heads.
+The Aalst Carnival Parade is a huge spectacle and the highlight of Aalst Carnival.
+It is a years’ worth of hard work and attracts around 150,000 spectators.
+The parade features over 200+ floats and around 300 official and unofficial carnival groups that represent various themes along with loads of caricature puppet heads.

 The Aalst Carnival Parade marches through the streets of Aalst starting at around 1pm and going until about 8 or 9 that evening.
 The same parade is held on both carnival Sunday and Monday, but each with a completely different atmosphere because no judging occurs during the Monday parade which gives it a more relaxed vibe.